 For those whose commute is too far to cycle, using public transportation or setting up a carpool arrangement with a colleague is another cost-effective and carbon-efficient way of travelling.

 Newer cars are much more fuel-efficient than older models and produce far fewer emissions, so purchasing a newer model of vehicle can quickly reduce carbon emissions for some owners.
 In fact, interest in ‘green’ vehicles has increased considerably over the past few years, with technology fans across the world becoming excited about the prospect of autonomous electric cars.
+Furthermore, fuel efficient cars produce lower CO2 emissions and are cheaper to tax than those which produce higher emissions - you can check how much C02 emissions a car produces using our free car check

 You can also drastically reduce the amount of carbon emissions you are responsible for by simply amending the way you drive your car.